 Pursuant to the terms of a Receivable Purchase Agreement (the "RPA") dated October 28, 2004 between Greif Coordination Center BVBA (the "Seller"), an indirect wholly-owned subsidiary of Greif, Inc., and a major international bank (the "Buyer"), the Seller agreed to sell trade receivables meeting certain eligibility requirements that the Seller had purchased from other indirect wholly-owned subsidiaries of Greif, Inc., including Greif Belgium BVBA, Greif Germany GmbH, Greif Nederland BV, Greif Spain SA and Greif UK Ltd, under discounted receivables purchase agreements and from Greif France SAS under a factoring agreement.
-The RPA was amended on October 28, 2005 to include receivables originated by Greif Portugal Lda, also an indirect wholly-owned subsidiary of Greif, Inc. In addition, on October 28, 2005, Greif Italia S.P.A., also an indirect wholly-owned subsidiary of Greif, Inc., entered into the Italian Receivables Purchase Agreement with the Italian branch of the major international bank (the "Italian RPA") with Greif Italia S.P.A., agreeing to sell trade receivables that meet certain eligibility criteria to the Italian branch of the major international bank.
+The RPA was amended on October 28, 2005 to include receivables originated by Greif Portugal Lda, also an indirect wholly-owned subsidiary of Greif, Inc., entered into the Italian Receivables Purchase Agreement with the Italian branch of the major international bank (the "Italian RPA") with Greif Italia S.P.A., agreeing to sell trade receivables that meet certain eligibility criteria to the Italian branch of the major international bank.
 The Italian RPA is similar in structure and terms as the RPA.

 On April 30, 2007, the RPA was amended and restated and the Italian RPA was amended by the parties thereto.
-As a result of the amended and restated RPA and the amended Italian RPA: (i) the maximum amount of aggregate receivables that may be sold under the Company's non-United States accounts receivable sales program was increased from €90.0 million to €100.0 million; (ii) Greif Packaging Belgium NV and Greif Packaging Spain S.A., both indirect wholly owned subsidiaries of Greif, Inc., have established discounted receivables purchase agreements with the Seller; and (iii) Greif Packaging France SAS, an indirect wholly owned subsidiary of Greif, Inc., has established a factoring agreement with the Seller.
-On November 15, 2007, the RPA and Italian RPA was amended to increase the maximum amount of the aggregate receivables that may be sold under the Company's non-United States accounts receivable from €100.0 million to €115.0 million (\$179.8 million at April 30, 2008).
+As a result of the amended and restated RPA and the amended Italian RPA: (i) the maximum amount of aggregate receivables that may be sold under the Company's non-United States accounts receivable sales program was increased from \notin 90.0 million to \notin 100.0 million; (ii) Greif Packaging Belgium NV and Greif Packaging Spain S.A., both indirect wholly owned subsidiaries of Greif, Inc., have established discounted receivables purchase agreements with the Seller; and (iii) Greif Packaging France SAS, an indirect wholly owned subsidiary of Greif, Inc., has established a factoring agreement with the Seller.
+On November 15, 2007, the RPA and Italian RPA was amended to increase the maximum amount of the aggregate receivables that may be sold under the Company's non-United States accounts receivable from \notin 100.0 million to \notin 115.0 million (\$179.3 million at July 31, 2008).

 In October 2007, Greif Singapore Pte.
 Ltd., an indirect wholly-owned subsidiary of Greif Inc., entered into the Singapore Receivable Purchase Agreement (the "Singapore RPA") with a major international bank.
 The maximum amount of the aggregate receivables that originally was to be sold under the Singapore RPA was 10.0 million Singapore Dollars.
-On January 23, 2008, the Singapore RPA was amended to increase the maximum amount of the aggregate receivables that may be sold from 10.0 million Singapore Dollars to 15.0 million Singapore Dollars (\$11.0 million at April 30, 2008).
+On January 23, 2008, the Singapore RPA was amended to increase the maximum amount of the aggregate receivables that may be sold from 10.0 million Singapore Dollars to 15.0 million Singapore Dollars (\$11.0 million at July 31, 2008).